Samuel Hooper: Political career

 From 1861 to 1862, his home in Washington D.C. was the headquarters of General George B. McClellan.
-In 1866, he was a delegate to the Philadelphia Loyalists' Convention.
+Hooper likewise permitted Andrew Johnson to reside there for the first several weeks after Abraham Lincoln's death, until Mrs. Lincoln was ready to vacate the White House.
+In 1866, Hooper was a delegate to the Philadelphia Loyalists' Convention.

 He turned down reelection to the 44th Congress and died less than a month before completion of his final term.
 He was interred in Oak Hill Cemetery in 1875.

 Hooper was briefly the father-in-law of Charles Sumner, a powerful senator from Massachusetts.
 Sumner had married Hooper's widowed daughter-in law, Alice Mason Hooper, but they divorced after a short marriage.